josephmluna/LabWebsite/_posts/2024-04-04-Soon_Defense.md

 tags: defense
 ---

-Soon defends his PhD thesis, and his paper is accpeted on the same day.
+Soon defends his PhD thesis, and his paper is accepted on the same day.
 Congratulations Soon!